MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Parameters Setting

 \section{Parameters Setting}

-A series of computational experiments to analyze the effects of the key parameters in \approach{} is described in this section.
+A series of computational experiments to analyze the effects of the key parameters in \approach{} is described in this Section.
 All experiments were carried out using a version of \approach{} coded in Python 3.10.7 on a CPU with a $3.20~GHz$ processor and $16~GB$ RAM.

-We study the parameters $p$ and $q$, which represent the number of planes and the number of take-off points per plane to be considered in PVA-2D, respectively; and the parameter $c$, which represents the number of catenary lengths to be used in the approximation of MLTP.
-To do this, we built a set of 250 random scenarios to run \approach{}.
+We study the parameters $p$, $q$ which represent the number of planes and the number of take-off points per plane to be considered in PVA-2D, respectively; additionally, we test the parameter $c$, which represents the number of catenary lengths to be used in the approximation of the problem MLTP.
+To achieve this, we constructed a set of 250 randomly generated scenarios to test and run the \approach{} algorithm.
 Each scenario is contained in a box of shape $50\times 50\times 40~m^3$.
-Within the box, we randomly generate $10$ disjoint obstacles on the ground and $15$ disjoint obstacles in the air, where each obstacle is a cuboid with side $5~m$ and volume $125~m^3$.
-We located the starting point $S$ in a corner of the box and randomly generated the target point $T$ of the UAV in the air, ensuring that the minimum height of $T$ is $25~m$.
-We also ensured that the points $S$ and $T$ are in obstacle-free positions.
+Within the box, we randomly generate $10$ disjoint obstacles on the ground and $15$ disjoint obstacles in the air, where each obstacle is a cuboid with side lengths of 5 meters, resulting in a volume of 125 cubic meters.
+We located the starting point $S$ at a corner of the box and randomly generated the target point $T$ of the UAV in the air, ensuring that the minimum height of $T$ is $25~m$.
+We also ensured that the points $S$ and $T$ where placed in obstacle-free positions.
 Finally, we consider the height of the marsupial system to be $h=1.5~m$ and the UAV's radius to be $r=0.5~m$.

-In our experiments, we consider a tether of $50~m$ of maximum length.
-Given that the minimum height of $T$ is $25~m$, the length of the shortest possible catenary connecting a take-off point and $T$ is $25-(h-r)=24~m$.
+In our experiments, we considered a tether of $50~m$ of maximum length.
+Since that the minimum height of $T$ is $25~m$, the length of the shortest possible catenary connecting a take-off point and $T$ is $25-(h-r)=24~m$.
 Therefore, we can estimate the maximum error related to the selection of the parameter $c$ in advance.
-Recall that, in MLTP we select $c$ catenary lengths uniformly distributed between the minimum and maximum possible lengths, respectively $24~m$ and $50~m$ in our experiments.
+Recall that, in the MLTP, we select $c$ catenary lengths uniformly distributed between the minimum and maximum possible lengths, that is, $24~m$ and $50~m$, respectively, in our experiments.
 Consequently, if we do not consider any obstacles, given the shortest catenary from a take-off point to $T$, the closest catenary considered by the algorithm has a maximum difference in length of:

-We then use a fixed value of $c=26$ in all experiments, ensuring that the maximum error of the solution of MLTP with respect to the shortest tether is $0.5~m$ when collision is disregarded.
-The problem of finding a theoretical approximation or an optimal solution for MLTP with catenaries is beyond the scope of this work.
+We then use a fixed value of $c=26$ in all experiments, ensuring that the maximum error of length is $0.5~m$ when collision is disregarded.
+The problem of finding a approximation with guarantee or an optimal solution for MLTP with catenaries is beyond the scope of this work.

 With the parameter $c$ fixed, we execute \approach{} in each scenario taking all combinations of the parameter $p$ in the set $\{4,8,16,32\}$ and the parameter $q$ in the set $\{10,20,30,40\}$.
 Ignoring the presence of obstacles, for the maximum values $p=32$ and $q=40$, the distance between any point in $\pi_{top}$ and its closest candidate take-off point computed using $p$ and $q$ is less than $2.5~m$.